Health Insurance Quotes

 The advantages of buying health insurance outside an exchange

-The Affordable Care Act requires most Americans to enroll in a health insurance plan or face steep penalties -- up to $695 a person or 2.5 percent of that person's household income, whichever is greater, for coverage year 2016.
+The Affordable Care Act requires most Americans to enroll in a health insurance plan or face steep penalties.

 Many Americans buy their plans through the government-run online health care exchanges, but health insurance exchanges aren't the only game in town.
 You are free to buy health insurance outside your state's exchange.